A General Theory of the Stochastic Linear Bandit and Its Applications

-In the remaining, we may simplify the above notation and use subscript $t$ instead of $\ArmSet_t$.
+In the sequel, we may simplify the above notation and use subscript $t$ instead of $\ArmSet_t$.
 For instance, $\Gap_t$ refers to $\Gap_{\ArmSet_t}$.
 We now define a \emph{gapped} problem as follows: \begin{defn}[Gapped problem] We call a linear bandit problem \emph{gapped} if for some positive numbers $\GapLevel$ and $ \GapProb*[\GapLevel]$, the following inequality holds:

 where the probability is calculated with respect to the randomness of the action sets.
-Moreover, for a fixed gap level $\delta$, we define $\IGap_t$ to be the indicator of the event $\{\Gap_t\geq\GapLevel\}$. \end{defn} \begin{rem} The above notion of gap is more general than the well-known gap assumption in the literature (e.g., as in \cite{abbasi2011improved}) which is a deterministic event.
-Specifically, they assume the probability $\GapProb*[\GapLevel]$ is equal to $1$, for a fixed $\delta>0$. \end{rem} \begin{rem} All problems are gapped for all $\GapLevel>0$ and $\GapProb*[\GapLevel]=1$.
+Moreover, for a fixed gap level $\delta$, we define $\IGap_t$ to be the indicator of the event $\{\Gap_t\geq\GapLevel\}$. \end{defn} \begin{rem} The above notion of gap is more general than the well-known notion of gap in the literature, as in \citep{abbasi2011improved}, which is a deterministic concept.
+Specifically, we do not assume that the probability $\GapProb*[\GapLevel]$ is equal to $0$, for a fixed $\delta>0$. \end{rem} \begin{rem} All problems are gapped for all $\GapLevel>0$ and $\GapProb*[\GapLevel]=1$ since \cref{eq:gap-def} will be trivially satisfied.
 This observation will help us obtain gap-independent bounds. \end{rem}